Skip to guide navigation Skip to guide content

 User controls

-Blinking or scrolling objects tend to distract from the text content of the page.
-Worse still, when implemented poorly they can trigger headaches, nausea or even seizures for some people.
+Blinking or scrolling objects tend to distract from the text content on the page.
+When implemented poorly they can trigger headaches, nausea or even seizures for some people.

 • Applies to obvious things like looping carousels, slideshows and news feeds, and to animated backgrounds and illustrations.

-• Does not apply to items in a state of loading or preloading.
+• Not applicable to items in a state of loading or preloading.

 • Animated GIFs can become pixelated and distorted with changes in screen size and are best avoided.

-We all process content at different speeds, and for some people the item they were interested in may have disappeared too quickly.
+We all process information at different speeds; for some people the item they were interested in may have disappeared too quickly.

 Flashing content